US fines Facebook $5 billion for privacy violations | DW | 24.07.2019

 It is the largest ever fine levied by the Federal Trade Commission on a tech company, however it pales in comparison to its nearly $56 billion in revenue last year.

-The social media giant said it is now instituting new oversight and restrictions on its business, but the firm has largely exonerated its chief executive Mark Zuckerberg.
+The social media giant said it is now instituting new oversight and restrictions on its business.

 aw/amp (AP, AFP, Reuters)